atisharma/atisharma.github.io/publications.md

-One of the outstanding problems in the dynamical systems approach to turbulence is to find a sufficient number of invariant solutions to characterise the underlying dynamics of turbulence
+One of the outstanding problems in the dynamical systems approach to turbulence is to find a sufficient number of invariant solutions to characterise the underlying dynamics of turbulence (Kawahara 2012).
-\\citep{Kawahara2012}.
 As a practical matter, the solutions can be difficult to find.
 To improve this situation, we show how to find periodic orbits and equilibria in plane Couette flow by projecting pseudo-recurrent segments of turbulent trajectories onto the left-singular vectors of the Navier-Stokes equations linearised about the relevant mean flow (resolvent modes).
-The projections are subsequently used to initiate Newton-Krylov- hookstep searches, and new (relative) periodic orbits and equilibria are discovered.
+The projections are subsequently used to initiate Newton-Krylov-hookstep searches, and new (relative) periodic orbits and equilibria are discovered.
 We call the process project-then-search and validate the process by first applying it to previously known fixed point and periodic solutions.
 Along the way